Database Information Retrieval

 Fig. 3: The ERIC database

 ERIC, like other bibliographic databases, offers a thesaurus of controlled terms to help aid search.
 For example, let's say I'm interested in research on academic libraries.
-In this screen shot, I'm looking at the page that describes the thesaurus descriptor for academic libraries.
+Figure 4 displays the page that describes the thesaurus descriptor for academic libraries.
 As is usual with thesauri, it not only describes how the term is defined in the database, but it also links to related terms, including terms that are conceptually broader than academic libraries, conceptually narrower than academic libraries, or that are conceptually related to academic libraries.
 I can click on any of these terms, and then click on the link that says to Search collection using this descriptor.
 And in doing so, I engage in subject browsing.

 Thesaurus descriptor page for the term academic libraries